Rafayqayyum/BallAndPaddleGame/README.md

-Python ball and paddle game with score system
+Python ball and paddle game with score system using turtle.